mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </devices>
 ```

-After the OS has been installed, remember to remove the ``<source>`` on the CDROM device to keep it empty or remove the full disk.
+After the OS has been installed, remember to remove the ``<source>`` on the CDROM device or remove the full disk entry.

 ## Physical Disks